deniskyashif/blog/content/posts/ddd-integration-events.md

 The order and its publication intent now commit or roll back together.
 A separate publisher can poll for pending messages, send them, and mark them as published after the broker acknowledges them.

-## Consume reliably: duplicates and order
+## Reliable consumption: duplicates and order

 The outbox prevents an event from being lost between the producer's database and the broker, but it does not guarantee that the event is published only once.
 The publisher can send a message successfully and then crash before marking the outbox record as published.
 On restart, it sends the same message again.
 A similar window exists on the consumer side: the handler can commit its work and lose the acknowledgement, causing the broker to redeliver the message.
 This is **at-least-once delivery**: a message is not silently discarded, but duplicates are possible.

-The consumer must therefore be **idempotent**: processing the same message repeatedly must have the same business effect as processing it once.
+This means the consumer needs **idempotent** processing: handling the same message repeatedly has the same business effect as handling it once.
 Some operations are naturally idempotent.
 Setting a shipment address to a particular value, for example, has the same result each time.
 Incrementing a counter, reserving inventory, or charging a payment usually does not.

 For operations that are not naturally idempotent, Fulfillment can use the event's `messageId` as a deduplication key.
 It keeps an inbox, or simply a table of processed message identifiers, and records the identifier in the same transaction as the business change: